-Further parameters are interpreted by the target protocol, but typically include things like device names or host names to connect with, process numbers, and band rates help target help target name
+Further parameters are interpreted by the target protocol, but typically include things like device names or host names to connect with, process numbers, and baud rates.

 The target command does not repeat if you press RET again after executing the command.